top of page

 Mount Kitadake

-The hike is not technically difficult but quite long, and especially the second day down to Daimonzawa goya feels never-ending.
+The hike is not technically difficult but quite long, and especially the second day down to Daimonzawa goya with 18km is streneous.
 Keep in mind that you can only reach Hirogawara by bus, so you can only hike Shirane Sanzan once they start running.
-Typically from early summer to late spring.
-(Check here for the timetable).
+Typically from early summer to mid October.
+Check here for the timetable.

 Shirane Sanzan hike